MukhlasAdib/pystream-pipeline/docs/source/advanced.rst

 You can also create pipeline inside another pipeline.
 This feature is useful  if you want to:

-- Groups your stages into several sub-pipelines
+- Group your stages into several sub-pipelines
 - Mix serial and parallel pipelines, e.g., create serial pipeline inside parallel pipeline.

-In order to do that, you need to convert the sub-pipeline into a stage, which is easy.
+In order to do that, you need to convert the sub-pipeline into a stage, which can be done easily by using ``as_stage`` method of ``pystream.Pipeline``.
-Use ``as_stage`` method of ``pystream.Pipeline`` to get the stage-form of the pipeline.
 Here is an example::

     # create serial sub-pipeline